 After his major league career ended, Falk spent 1932 as player/manager with the Toledo Mud Hens, hitting .321.
-The next year, he was a member of the Cleveland Indians coaching staff (and interim manager for one game), but was dismissed when Walter Johnson was brought in to manage the club.
+The next year, 1933, he was a member of the Cleveland Indians coaching staff (and interim manager for one game), but was dismissed when Walter Johnson was brought in to manage the club.
 He was hired by the Boston Red Sox to finish the year as a scout, then was a coach in 1934.
 He then returned to scouting for the Red Sox from 1935 to 1940, working from his hometown of Austin, TX.

-Falk gained greater renown as baseball coach at his alma mater, the University of Texas at Austin from 1940 to 1967 (with the exception of three years in the military during World War II).
+Falk gained greater renown as baseball coach at his alma mater, the University of Texas at Austin from 1940 to 1967 (with the exception of three years in the United States Air Force during World War II).
 He replaced longtime coach Billy Disch, for whom he had played twenty years earlier.
 He led the school to 20 Southwest Conference championships and consecutive national titles in 1949 and 1950.
 The school's UFCU Disch-Falk Field is named for him and Disch.

 Falk was the brother of big league pitcher Chet Falk.